powercloudsdn/documentation/policies/notification-policies.md

 ### Limits

-Each MikroCloud account can create a maximum of 100 notification polices Each notification policy can have a maximum of 50 users and there is an upper limit of 300 sites per policy
+Each MikroCloud account can create a maximum of 100 notification polices.
+Each notification policy can have a maximum of 50 users and there is an upper limit of 300 sites per policy

 ### Pricing